samrushing/lljit/README.rst

 =====

 This is a minimal interface to the JIT capability of LLVM_, exposed via a Cython_ module.
-It allows you to load either LLVM assembly code or LLVM 'bitcode' and execute it via LLVM's ExecutionEngine. (i.e., JIT).
+It allows you to load either LLVM assembly_ code or LLVM bitcode_ and execute it via LLVM's ExecutionEngine. (i.e., JIT).

 Motivation
 ----------